Skip to main content

 One of the biggest selling points of Dynamics ERP products is an easier integration with Microsoft Office applications.
 The ubiquity of Excel, Word, PowerPoint, etc. in multiple workspaces creates an image of a virtual stack that can be capitalized on; however, several competing systems already allow the incorporation of these programs, including Acumatica – Microsoft has even developed their own integrations for the cloud ERP solution.
 Given that Dynamics GP requires additional licenses to even add certain internal products, Acumatica may provide an easier integration with Microsoft Office depending on the level of customization.

-Acumatica has been increasingly integrated with Microsoft products and even the Azure network with each new update so that it provides a seamless experience with your personal Office applications.
+Acumatica Cloud ERP has been increasingly integrated with Microsoft products and even the Azure network with each new update so that it provides a seamless experience with your personal Office applications.
 The cloud solution also features additional compatibility with external applications that extend its functionality for individual processes and vertical requirements.
 Development by experienced Acumatica partners such as SWK will enable you to build your cloud ERP into a system that mirrors your processes.

 5. Cost & Scalability